pacuna/dckerize/README.md

 In the root of your application run:

-    $ dckerize up APP_NAME
+    $ dckerize up APP_NAME --database=[mysql|postgres]

-Where APP_NAME should be the same name of your application directory.
+Where APP_NAME should be the same name of your application and you must specify the database that you want to use.

 ### Generated Structure